 My friend Stacy at Stacy Ling Brick and Blooms has mastered keeping her garden in bloom from early spring until fall.
 For additional information about planting your spring bulbs, check out this post from Stacy.

 We all need a little help from our friends, and all the information I’ve gathered for this post is based on results from those with more experience than myself.
-I hope you’ll visit their websites to gain more gardening and planting tips.
+I have successfully saved my plants for the past three years, and it’s such a money saver.
+Practice budget-friendly gardening when you overwinter ferns and geraniums.

 Lorri